Sengers syndrome

-2.The chronic form, which has stable cardiomyopathy and myopathy with normal intellect.
-Other reported features include nystagmus, strabismus, hypotonia, hyporeflexia and delayed motor development.

 Signs and symptoms

 Cataracts often develop shortly after birth or at the time of birth.
 It may be necessary to have early surgery if they are dense enough to impair vision.
 Despite this, visual rehabilitation is less than ideal since vision is rarely normal and many children attend special schools for the blind.

 Additionally, skeletal muscles and the heart become weak because of this disorder.
 Common symptoms include fatigue, muscle weakness, and floppiness (hypotonia).
 It is often seen following exercise that you develop lactic acidosis, which is a medical condition that requires prompt treatment.
 A thickened heart muscle impairs its pumping ability (hypertrophic cardiomyopathy).
 The generalized muscle weakness can cause motor development to be delayed, despite normal intelligence.

 Genetics

-A variety of specialists can make the diagnosis, including ophthalmologists, neurologists, cardiologists, and pediatricians.
-Due to the widespread impact of the disease, it is most likely a team effort.
-Both heart disease and metabolic lactic acidosis are life-threatening and must be treated promptly.
-Nevertheless, many infants die during the neonatal period, while others may live for decades.
-It is important to note that this condition has a wide range of severity.
 This disease is caused by mutations in AGK or SLC25A4 genes.
 The AGK gene encodes the mitochondrial acylglycerol kinase which plays a role in the assembly of adenine nucleotide translocator.
 The SLC25A4 gene encodes the heart and muscle-specific isoform 1 of the mitochondrial adenine nucleotide translocator.

+In 2025, a pathogenic variant in TIMM29 gene, encoding Tim29 protein, is identified as an other cause of Sengers syndrome.
+AGK and Tim29 proteins are components of the same TIM22 complex.